Trust-Worthy/Trust-Worthy/README.md

 # 👋 Hey, I'm Jonathan aka Trust-Worthy!

+## 🙏 **Gratitude**
+None of my accomplishments are mine alone.
+I’m grateful to God (he's sooo good) and the incredible people who have shaped my journey.
+If you’re reading this, take a moment to appreciate those who’ve helped you along yours.

 🌍 **Interdisciplinary problem solver | Open Source Contributor | Security Researcher**

 ## 🔥 **What I Do**